How to Deal With Overgrown Neighbours Trees: Your Rights & What You Can Do

 Trees are an important part of our landscapes, and they can be a beautiful focal point in our neighbourhoods.
-While your neighbour’s trees may give you pleasure, and offer a beautiful natural marker of the passing of the seasons, they can cause issues if they are left unattended.
+While your neighbour’s trees may be attractive, offering a beautiful natural marker of the passing of the seasons that you can both enjoy, they can cause issues if they are left unattended.

 The most common issue when it comes to neighbourhood trees is overgrown trees.
 Whether it’s an overgrown neighbours tree blocking sunlight from your home, the tree roots damaging your property, or the branches encroaching on your space, navigating the complexities of neighbours’ tree issues requires knowledge and diplomacy.